Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 Hence, for all $\vx \in \mathrm{supp}(\vX)$ such that $f^*(\vx) = \vp$ we can construct another function $f \in \calF$ such that $f(\vx) = \vp'$.
 By \cref{eq:condition-equality}, the NeSy predictor $(f, \beta^*)$ will obtain maximum likelihood (\cref{thm:likelihood-nec-suff}), but $f(\vX) \neq f^*(\vX)$. \end{proof}

 \cref{cor:non-idf-nesy-rss} formalizes the intuition in \citep{marconato2023neuro} that, when {ground-truth inference layer $\beta^*$ maps multiple concept vectors to the same label, an optimal NeSy predictor can learn an RS.} \textbf{\textit{The important consequence is that the concept extractor $f$ attaining maximum likelihood is not unique}}, even when using the ground-truth inference layer $\beta^*$ and an infinite amount of data.
 In other words, \textit{\textbf{{we do not always correctly ground concepts}}}.
-Motivated by these failures modes, we provide a formal definition of \textbf{\textit{faulty NeSy predictors}}:\footnote{This was the original definition of RSs in~\citep{marconato2023not}.
+Motivated by these failures modes, we provide a formal definition of \textbf{\textit{shortcut NeSy predictors}} that can be encountered in training:\footnote{This was the original definition of RSs in~\citep{marconato2023not} with unlimited support $\mathrm{supp}(\vX)$.
 Here, we change the original name to specialize it to NeSy predictors and distinguish it from the abstract notion of RSs, as explained in \cref{def:reasoning-shortcut}.}

-From the definition, the set of faulty NeSy predictors both depends on the choice of admitted concept extractors $\calF$ and the possible inference layers $\calB$.
-We will show in \cref{sec:mitigations} how, by constraining the space $\calF$ through mitigation strategies, certain faulty NeSy predictors can vanish.
-From \cref{sec:nesy-predictors}, each NeSy architecture specifies a particular $\beta \in \calB$, which limits faulty NeSy predictors to concept extractors $f\in \calF$ for which $(f, \beta)$ is faulty.
-This also implies that some concept extractors $f \neq f^*$ may constitute a faulty NeSy predictor when paired with the inference layer of one model class, \eg \PNSP, but not of another, \eg \LTN.
+From the definition, the set of shortcut NeSy predictors both depends on the choice of admitted concept extractors $\calF$ and the possible inference layers $\calB$.
+We will show in \cref{sec:mitigations} how, by constraining the space $\calF$ through mitigation strategies, certain shortcut NeSy predictors can vanish.
+From \cref{sec:nesy-predictors}, each NeSy architecture specifies a particular $\beta \in \calB$, which limits shortcut NeSy predictors to concept extractors $f\in \calF$ for which $(f, \beta)$ is faulty.
+This also implies that some concept extractors $f \neq f^*$ may constitute a shortcut NeSy predictor when paired with the inference layer of one model class, \eg \PNSP, but not of another, \eg \LTN.

-While \cref{cor:non-idf-nesy-rss} establishes {non-identifiability in general}, it does not {provide insight} on {what characterizes faulty NeSy predictors}. {Without this characterization, it is unclear when the ground-truth concept extractor can be identified and RSs consistently avoided.} We next describe results that characterize such concept extractors $f \in \calF$.
+While \cref{cor:non-idf-nesy-rss} establishes {non-identifiability in general}, it does not {provide insight} on {what characterizes \changed{RSs, and in particular} shortcut NeSy predictors}. {Without this characterization, it is unclear when the ground-truth concept extractor can be identified and RSs consistently avoided.} We next describe results that characterize \changed{RSs in the problem, allowing us to identify the ground-truth concept extractor $f^*$.}